IB Middle School

 Read/sign Code of Conduct form.

-Encourage your child to practice academic honesty
+Encourage your child to practice academic integrity

 Address concerns of academic misconduct/malpractice with your student and school personnel if necessary.